spack/spack-infrastructure/images/protected-publish/README.md

 ## Running the container

-The container has two entrypoints:
+The container has three entrypoints:

-1. `python publish.py` (the default) Publish stack-specific mirrors to the top level
+1. `python -m pkg.publish` (the default) Publish stack-specific mirrors to the top level
-2. `python validate_index.py` Read a mirror index and report on any missing specs (non-external specs marked as `in_buildcache: False`).
+2. `python -m pkg.validate_index` Read a mirror index and report on any missing specs (non-external specs marked as `in_buildcache: False`)
+3. `python -m pkg.migrate` Migrate a v2 mirror to v3 in place

 The container application assumes the structure of the mirror is as described earlier in this document.
 To publish the stacks for a single ref, you must provide a bucket and a ref (e.g. `develop`).
 Other options allow: